CDCgov/cfa-subgroup-imputer/docs/index.md

 The primary use of `cfa-subgroup-imputer` is _disaggregation_.
 We have values for some supergroup, such as counts of vaccine doses in children under age 18, and we want to have values for subgroups thereof.
 Generally we will want to disaggregate multiple supergroups simultaneously, such as moving from one set of groups to another, which is supported by the package.
-The package supports disaggregating many variables simultaneously.
+🚧 The package will support disaggregating many variables simultaneously.

-The package will eventually also support _aggregation_.
+🚧 The package will eventually also support _aggregation_.
 In this case, we combine measurements for subgroups into a supergroup.

 ### Data